Gurobi/gurobi-modelanalyzer/docs/source/advanced_usage_illcond.rst

   explanation to try to reduce the size.
 The default setting is False;
   set it to True to enable this feature.
 Initial tests with this parameter show reductions in explanation size of 20-50 percent.
-Unfortunately, however, this level of reduction has been of limited value on large explanations of hundreds or thousands of rows or columns, as the explanation remains quite large after this postprocessing is performed.
+Unfortunately, however, this level of reduction may have limited value on large explanations of hundreds or thousands of rows or columns, as the explanation remains quite large after this postprocessing is performed.